Multiverse (DC Comics): 52

 Alexander Luthor Jr. of Earth-Three and Superboy of Earth-Prime grew tired of their exile.
 After successfully escaping their prison, they seek to restore their worlds and search for a perfect new world, as they believe the happenings at New Earth after the Crisis make it a flawed reality.
 The whole Multiverse is restored, but with great instability that could cause the end of all existence (Infinite Crisis).
 Parallel to these events, Captain Atom arrives in a different multiverse, jeopardizing its very existence.
 Void destroys the now-corrupted universe in order to recreate it (Captain Atom: Armageddon).

 The heroes of Earth manage to merge back the Multiverse into a single universe, but it could not hold so much energy.
 52 identical worlds are created to liberate such energy.
-Mister Mind, finally in his ultimate form, has the power to devour parts of the time continuum, literally eating parts of the Earths' history and creating major differences between each other (52).
+Mister Mind metamorphoses into a form dubbed "Hyperfly", who devours parts of the time continuum and recreates the multiverse.

-In the Universe where the city of Dakota existed, a man known as Dharma foresaw the final demise of Earth and searched for a way to avert it.
+In the Dakotaverse, a man known as Dharma foresaw the final demise of Earth and searched for a way to avert it.
 His very efforts were responsible for the apocalypse he tried to prevent.
-He managed to salvage the remains of his Earth by merging them to the main Earth of the new Multiverse that was reformed after the death of the New Gods (Milestone Forever, Final Crisis).
+He managed to salvage the remains of his Earth by merging them to the main Earth of the new Multiverse that was reformed after the death of the New Gods.

 This Multiverse consisted of only 52 worlds, 51 resting upon Earth-0.
 According to Rip Hunter in 52 #52, every universe occupied the same space, each on a different vibrational plane (as it was in the original Multiverse).
 However, it was stated later that the universes were also separated by a fluid known as the Bleed (just like in the former Wildstorm Universe).
 The Bleed is interconnected to the Source Wall (which separates existence from the force that created it or "the Source") and the Multiversal Nexus, where the 52 Monitors watched over the Multiverse and had the task of avoiding contacts between the universes that could cause cataclysms.
 If Earth-0 should be destroyed, it would cause a chain reaction, destroying the rest of the 51 universes and leaving the opposite Antimatter Universe solely in existence.
-Each of the alternate universes have their own parallel dimensions, divergent timelines, microverses, etc., branching off them.
+Each of the alternate universes have their own countless parallel/higher dimensions, divergent timelines, microverses, etc., branching off them.
 The Monitors originated in a world called Nil and were a sort of descendants of the original Monitor, who was created by Overvoid, a limitless intelligence who investigated the Multiverse at the beginning of time.
-Nix Uotan, the Monitor of Earth-51 erased the Monitors, as they self-proclaimed themselves the judges of what happened in the worlds of the Multiverse.
+Nix Uotan, the Monitor of Earth-51, erased the Monitors, as they self-proclaimed themselves the judges of what happened in the worlds of the Multiverse.